TeMeta/Dataset-JSON_hackathon/README.md

 * a transfer manifest
 * a graph

 Next research direction: by [expressing Define as a JSON-LD context](https://github.com/TeMeta/define-ld) that accompanies Dataset-JSON, can the Define *become* the semantic context for any size/shape/type/source of Dataset-JSON that references it?
-E.g. JSON-LD `@graph` and context that maps data into well-defined nodes
+E.g. JSON-LD `@graph` and context that maps data into well-defined nodes, with support for linking to Biomedical Concepts metamodel.

 ## Contribution